6 Guys Tell Me the Real Reason Why They've Suddenly Stopped Talking to You.

-Flaky dating behavior is present in almost every dating story and texting exchange I hear about.
-With my single female AND male friends, I seriously can't think of ONE person that hasn't experienced it this year.
+Flaky dating behavior happens in almost every dating story and texting exchange I hear about these days.
+With my female AND male single friends, I seriously can't think of ONE person that hasn't experienced it this year.
 When it doesn't sound flaky, it's because the couple has decided to become, a couple.
 But the percentage of a first date transforming into a relationship has gotta be less than 10%?!
 So this post is for the 90% of what really happens.

 While my last post was on a hilariously ironic topic about a guy ghosting me named Casper...I've received many messages from women around the country telling me how much they related to that story.
 So, I decided to dig deeper and ask men from around the globe (New York, Australia, Seattle, San Francisco) the real reason why they've acted flaky with someone.

 Texting with the opposite sex has become the new the "google translate" amongst your friends.

 You're constantly wondering what language they're really speaking with their style, punctuation game, AND most often wondered, length of response time?

 We get confusing text messages or mixed dating signals and usually resort to the most common form of therapy, sending over screenshots.
 Go ahead, pick your best friend and go to that little i button on your text chain, I bet you can find some.

 Why is this constantly happening?
 And is it New York, or because we're living in 2018, or are we just more aware of it because there are a million new terms for crappy dating behavior: ghosting, orbiting, bread crumbing, etc.

 I have two theories for why this happens and 6 real-life scenarios from men backing them up.